SunzidHassan/Study/Course/EECS/Robotics/mobile_robot/robot_build.md

 - A5		Right B (Right Green)

 - Install pyserial
-- Check the USB in which the Arduino is connected (e.g., `/dev/ttyUSB0`)
+- Check the USB in which the Arduino is connected (e.g., `/dev/ttyUSB0` or `/dev/ttyACM0`)
-- Check if the motor control works using pyserial (by sending serial command): `python3 -m serial.tools.miniterm /dev/ttyUSB0 57600 --echo`
+- Check if the motor control works using pyserial (by sending serial command): `python3 -m serial.tools.miniterm /dev/ttyUSB0 57600 --echo` or `python3 -m serial.tools.miniterm /dev/ttyACM0 57600 --echo`
   - `e` for checking current speed
   - `r` to reset
   - `o (+/-)0-255 (+/-)0-255` for spinning at variable speed with open-loop control